Alvarez blasts Baker, Astros to World Series title vs Phils

+“What happened before, it doesn’t ever pass over completely,” said Baker, the veteran manager hired by the Astros in the wake of their sign-stealing scandal.
+“But we have turned the page and hopefully we’ll continue this run.”

+Alvarez blasted a ball over the 40-foot batter’s eye in center field during the sixth inning immediately after Phillies starter Zack Wheeler was pulled with a 1-0 lead.

-As Alvarez’s 450-foot blast in the sixth inning disappeared, Astros starter Framber Valdez jumped and wildly screamed in the dugout as fans in the crowd of 42,948 went into a frenzy waving their orange rally towels.
+As Alvarez’s 450-foot shot sailed, Astros starter Framber Valdez jumped and wildly screamed in the dugout while the crowd of 42,958 went crazy waving orange rally towels.

+“When I was rounding second base, I felt the whole stadium moving,” Alvarez said through a translator.

-Baker finally got his first title in his 25th season as a manager, the past three since being hired by the Astros to help the team regain credibility after the sign-stealing scandal that cost manger A.J.
+The 73-year-old Baker finally got his first title in his 25th season as a manager.
+He’s spent the past three with the Astros after they hired him to help the team regain credibility after their trash can banging scheme cost manager A.J.
 Hinch and general manager Jeff Luhnow their jobs, and made Houston the most reviled team in baseball.

+“I wasn’t here in 2017, but it’s definitely a weight off of everybody’s shoulders.
+Ain’t nobody can say (anything) now,” said closer Ryan Pressly, who finished the Series with another scoreless inning.

-The 73-year-old Baker, who had been to the World Series twice before as a skipper, is the oldest championship manager.
+Baker, who won a World Series as a player with the Los Angeles Dodgers and had been to the Fall Classic twice before as a skipper, is the oldest championship manager in any of the four major North American sports.
+The win came 20 years after a near-miss, when he came within five outs of taking the title while guiding the San Francisco Giants.

 Houston’s coaching and training staffs circled around Baker after Nick Castellanos flied out to end it, jumping up and down, and chanting “Dusty!
 Dusty!
 Dusty!” in the dugout before they joined the players on the field.

-The 25-year-old star from the Dominican Republic also won a Gold Glove award and AL Championship Series MVP — Peña is the first hitter to win those three awards in a career, and he did it all in his first season, per OptaSTATS.
+The 25-year-old star born in the Dominican Republic also won a Gold Glove award and AL Championship Series MVP — Peña is the first hitter to win those three awards in a career, and he did it all in his first season, per OptaSTATS.

-Alvarez’s homer cleared the batter’s eye in straightaway center, the backdrop that extends 40 feet above the field, and made it 3-1.
-It was the first time the Cuban slugger connected since the first two games this postseason.
+Jerseys worn by Peña and Baker during the Series were headed to the Hall of Fame.

+A year after watching the Atlanta Braves clinch the World Series title at Minute Maid Park, Justin Verlander and the Astros went 11-2 in the postseason and became the first team to seal the championship at home since the 2013 Boston Red Sox.

 Valdez earned his second win of this Series.
 He had been in the dugout only a few minutes after throwing his 93rd and final pitch while striking out nine over six innings.